zherebjatjew/stax-parsing-machine/README.md

 attributes of the node are already populated (if you did not forget to call `withAttributes`).
 Child node does not take part in the decision.

-The example above can be more concise by using assumptions:
+The example above can be more concise with using assumptions:
 ```java
 try (StringReader reader = new StringReader(xml)) {
     StaxParser parser = new StaxParser(XMLInputFactory.newInstance().createXMLStreamReader(reader));